 If these are the culprits, see if you can create more questions in the reader’s mind: Why did he do that?
 How will she react?
 Can he fix this?
 Try introducing a new conflict, or intensify an existing one, and layer in more micro-conflicts (e.g., averted eye contact, charged pauses, rebuffed bids for attention).

 Pay special attention to ends of scenes and chapters.
 Try to leave readers on some unresolved tension, question, or conflict to compel them to turn the page and discover the answer/resolution.

 Don’t give up on a promising relationship between you and your story.
 If you can identify and address these issues, you can keep the spark alive all the way to the finish line.

-Tiffany Yates Martin has spent nearly thirty years as an editor in the publishing industry, working with major publishers and New York Times, Washington Post, Wall Street Journal, and USA Today bestselling and award-winning authors as well as indie and newer writers, and is the founder of FoxPrint Editorial and author of the bestseller Intuitive Editing: A Creative and Practical Guide to Revising Your Writing.
-She’s led workshops and seminars for conferences and writers’ groups across the country and is a frequent contributor to writers’ sites and publications.
+Tiffany Yates Martin has spent nearly thirty years as an editor in the publishing industry, working with major publishers and New York Times, Washington Post, Wall Street Journal, and USA Today bestselling and award-winning authors as well as indie and newer writers, and is the founder of FoxPrint Editorial and author of the bestseller Intuitive Editing: A Creative and Practical Guide to Revising Your Writing, and leads seminars and workshops for writers around the country.
 Under the pen name Phoebe Fox, she’s the author of six novels, including the upcoming The Way We Weren’t (Berkley).
 Visit her at www.foxprinteditorial.com or www.phoebefoxauthor.com.